 Another concern is that the number of SPACs may outpace the number of companies willing to go public.
 Legally, the sponsor is not allowed to express interest or discuss a merger with any potential target companies, which means that, while sponsors may have potential companies in mind, they take their SPACs public without knowing the demand for a future SPAC merger.

 The 2-year time limit for acquisition also plays into this concern.
 If demand for companies to acquire is greater than the companies ready or willing to go public, the SPAC bubble could burst as sponsors lower their quality standards for target companies or as the SPAC expires.
+And with over 600 SPACs currently looking for targets, it’s likely more than a few of these will walk away empty-handed.

 “Is there too much SPAC money chasing too few opportunities? … I don’t think we know that yet.” — Jeff Sagansky, media executive and SPAC sponsor